gabriel-richardson/Melee-Runaway-AI/README.md

 # Melee Runaway AI
-A SSBM AI that uses neuroevolution to learn how to avoid its opponents.
+An SSBM AI that uses neuroevolution to learn how to avoid its opponents.

 ## Requirements
 Tested on: Ubuntu 14.04 LTS, Dolphin 5.0